-In the case of corporations, defaults usually occur when deteriorating business conditions lead to a decline in revenues sufficient to make scheduled repayments impossible.
-Similarly, countries are typically forced to default when their tax revenues are no longer enough to cover the combination of their debt servicing costs and ongoing expenses.
+In the case of corporations, defaults usually occur when deteriorating conditions lead to a decline in revenues, making scheduled repayments impossible.
+Countries are often forced to default when their tax revenues are no longer enough to cover their debt servicing costs and ongoing expenses.

-What Happens When a Bond Defaults
+What Happens When a Bond Defaults?

-Distressed debt investors think they can recover more from the dispersal of the company’s assets than the price of the bond reflects currently.
-This distressed debt investing is a strategy generally employed only by sophisticated institutional investors.
+Distressed debt investors think they can recover more from the dispersal of the company’s assets than the price of the bond reflects.
+This strategy is often employed only by sophisticated institutional investors.

 Defaults and Market Performance